ankaAR/bestiario5e/_creatures/gray-ooze.md

 ### Acciones

-***Pseudopod.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies, un objetivo.
+***Pseudopod.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 4 (1d6 + 1) puntos de daño contundente plus 7 (2d6) puntos de daño por ácido, and if the target is wearing nonmagical metal armor, its armor is partly corroded and takes a permanent and cumulative -1 penalty to the AC it offers.
 The armor is destroyed if the penalty reduces its AC to 10.